Henrico VA Traffic Lawyer

 Henrico County Police and State Troopers aggressively enforce the traffic laws in Henrico VA.
-The State Troopers patrol the Interstates and the local police patrol the county.
-The Virginia Motor Vehicle Code classifies the traffic offenses.
+The State Troopers patrol the Interstates and the county police typically patrol the county.
+The Virginia Motor Vehicle Code classifies traffic offenses.
 A traffic offense can either be a felony, a misdemeanor, or a traffic infraction.
+The most serious offenses are felonies.
 Most traffic tickets are for infractions, but some are actually criminal misdemeanors.
-The most serious offenses are felonies.
-Reckless driving, DUI, and driving on a suspended or revoked driver’s license are misdemeanors.
-The most shocking criminal misdemeanor for most is the reckless driving speeding law.
-This law states that speeding 81 mph in a 70 mile per hour speed zone is reckless driving.
-The speed limit in Henrico County on Interstate 295 is 70 mph.
-A conviction for any traffic violation can jeopardize your freedom and your future.
+It is always a good idea to consult a traffic attorney for any traffic law violation.

 Henrico County VA Traffic Lawyer Client Reviews

 Traffic Law Penalties if Convicted – Henrico County VA